git719/az/README.md

          -tx                                   Delete MSAL accessTokens cache file
 ```

+### createAzGroup
+Sample python code for creating Azure AD groups from the command line.

 ### Managed-SpAuth.ps1
 The `Manage-SpAuth.ps1` script is the PowerShell equivalent of `azspauth`.
 It leverages the MSAL libraries, using the `MSAL.PS` module.
 It also use the `powershell-yaml` module to help locally store and managed the credential configuration settings.